Velio Spano: Provenance and early years

-Velio Spano was born at Teulada, a little town close to the southern tip of Sardinia, which had been part pf Italy since unification.
+Velio Spano was born at Teulada, a little town close to the southern tip of Sardinia, which had been part of Italy since unification.
 Attilio Spano, his father, worked for the government.
 Antonietta Contini, his mother, was a school teacher.
 When Velio was just 5 the family relocated some fifty kilometers to the north, to Guspini, a slightly larger and more dynamic small town in which the local economy was, at that time, dominated by lead and zinc mining.
 Over the next 13 years he grew up among the mining community in Guspini, which was widely regarded as a hotbed of socialism.
 He was exposed to the prevailing left-wing ideas of the time, and to the potential power of effective political organisation.
 After he passed his eleventh birthday he became based, for most of the year, in Cagliari where he attended the Giovanni Siotto Pintor Middle School for two years.
 He then transferred to the Giovanni Maria Dettori High School, where he successfully completed the “classical” curriculum in 1922 which opened the way to a university-level education.
 It was also In October 1922 that Mussolini took power across the water in Rome, although it would be some years before the full implications of this development became widely apparent.
 For a teenager with Spano's political background and instincts, however, there was little chance of giving the leader the benefit of the doubt, and in 1923 he reacted by joining the popular anti-Mussolini street protests in Cagliari that had been unleashed by the coup and then, in 1923, by joining the Cagliari Young Communists (FCCI).